 How to Get a VA Certificate of Eligibility

-In order to receive VA Education benefits from City Vision University, you will need to provide us with your Certificate of Eligibility.
-Alternatively, if you have Post-9/11 GI Bill benefits, you can download a Statement of Benefits online, and provide us with that.
+In order to receive education benefits from the VA while attending City Vision University, you will need to provide us with your Certificate of Eligibility.
+Alternatively, if you have Post-9/11 GI Bill® benefits, you can download a Statement of Benefits online, and provide us with that.
 The VA doesn’t allow a DD-214 or Uniformed Services card to be used, since it doesn’t show the details on your benefits.

 The Certificate of Eligibility is a document, about 2-3 pages long, which the VA will send to you when you first complete the application.
 It will list the VA Education aid type and the number of months of aid you can get.